robzed/LuaZ80/README.md

 Nothing properly :-) I'm certainly after some more help - this is very much a side-side-side project for me.
 But bit-by-bit it will get better.

-I'll expand this section to be more accurate, but for now:
+I'm creating a more up to date status in docs/status.md but in summary:

-- A few op-codes.
+- Quite a few op-codes.
-- The debugger/monitor (similar to the old HiSoft DevPac Monitor in some ways)
+- A basic debugger/monitor (similar to the old HiSoft DevPac Monitor in some ways)
 - The disassembler (but there might be bugs or gaps)
-- The parts of a crude assembler
+- The parts of a crude assembler that can be used to assemble Z80 mnemonics from Lua.

 All of this is written in pure Lua.

 Using it
 ========
 You'll need Lua 5.2.
-I assume you know how to run a file from lua - it's basically
+I assume you know how to run a file from lua - it's basically:

     lua filename.lua

 I suggest running 'lua_z80_test.lua'.
 This will create some standard code and run it via a simple Z80 debugger.
 (The Z80 debugger is used if Z80_debugger_enabled is set to true at the top of the file).
 NOTE: The Z80 debugger issues VT100/ANSI escape sequenes to position the cursor.
 You might want to change this for some platforms.
 For debugger help type ? or help in the debugger.